Robert-van-Engelen/Forth500/manual.md

     INCLUDE FLOATEXT.FTH ↲
     S" FLOATEXT.FTH" INCLUDED ↲

-where `S" PROGRAM2.FTH"` specifies a string constant with the file name.
+where `S" FLOATEXT.FTH"` specifies a string constant with the file name.
 A drive letter such as F: can be specified to load from a specific drive, which becomes the current drive (the default drive is E:).

+To compile a source code file transmitted to the PC-E500 via the serial
+interface:

+    INCLUDE COM:

 To make sure to only include a file at most once, use `REQUIRE` or `REQUIRED`:

     REQUIRE FLOATEXT.FTH ↲
     S" FLOATEXT.FTH" REQUIRED ↲

-The name of the file will show up in the word dictionary, but with a space appended to the name.
+The name of the file will show up in the dictionary, but with a space appended to the name.

 To list files on the current drive: